 Writing weak headlines

-To make the customer read the first sentence of the paragraph after.
+Make the customer read the first sentence.

 And the goal of the first sentence?